 “The best well to date is the Stobaugh 2-1-H horizontal well, which produced 3.7 MMcf/d as a 24-hour initial production test,” according to Ed Ratchford, geology supervisor for the Arkansas Geological Commission.
 No one has set an estimate on overall reserves.
 “We’re still early on in the whole scheme of this thing.”
 He estimates “probably two million acres have been leased in Arkansas in the last one and a half to two years.
 There’s been a big land-grab in here.”

-"The Fayetteville shale had never produced in Arkansas, but everybody knew there was gas in it," said Ratchford.
-He said everything changed with the fractionation technologies developed for the Barnett.
+He said the Fayetteville shale “had never produced in Arkansas, but everybody knew there was gas in it.”
+Everything changed with the fractionation technologies developed for the Barnett.

 Woodford could rival the Barnett, according to EOG’s DeLozier.
 “There is a tremendous resource there.
 We have huge resources to work on, from a few Tcf to thousands of Tcf.
 We just don’t know.”